aladicf/job-hunt-production/README.md

 # Job Hunt, the job tracker app built with MERN stack ( MongoDB, Express.js, React.js, Node.js ) & styled-components.

-Hosted on Render.

-App is deployed on the Europe/Frankfurt server, which may cause some add-on time for requests outside Europe.

 Automated monitors to optimize and reduce cold starts.

 With following pages: